yesasha/alert-selection-bookmarklet/README_OLD.md

 javascript:(function(){var message = "Hello!";alert(message)})()</s>

+#### Minifier
-Use "one character" names and remove linebreaks and unneaded spaces (this will probably be done by minifiers).
+Use "one character" names and remove linebreaks and unneeded spaces (this will probably be done by minifiers).

+#### New lines
+Your final code must not contain new lines.
+If you want to know how to treat them anyway, other than avoid, for example while debugging, you may test it yourself.

+#### Aliaces and functions
 Make aliaces and functions if you have a repeated code.

 ```javascript